Human Rights matter more than ever in the Covid-19 era

 - Other African regions,

-In this commentary, Egmont senior researcher Valérie Arnould examines the human rights challenges the Covid-19 crisis poses in the short and the long term and how these can have important political and social consequences if they are inadequately addressed.
+In this commentary, Egmont senior researcher and affiliated senior researcher with the Leuven Institute of Criminology (University of Leuven) Valérie Arnould examines the human rights challenges the Covid-19 crisis poses in the short and the long term and how these can have important political and social consequences if they are inadequately addressed.

 Read the full text below.